 What Markers Does the PDGA Allow?

-The PDGA has standards on what mini discs are allowed for professional games.
+The PDGA has established standards for the mini discs permitted in professional games.
 According to the association’s technical standards guide, the mini disc must be within 7 to 15 cm in diameter.
 That is the only rule.

-The disk can be made of various materials like wood or metal, as long as it is within the specified diameter.
+You can craft the disc from various materials, such as wood or metal, as long as it conforms to the specified diameter.
 Players can even use custom made mini disc golf markers, the PDGA won’t have any problem with that.

 FAQ’s about Mini Marker Discs